okx/exchain/docs/smart_contract/README.md

 #### 1.2.1、Create okchain accounts

-If you don't have any okchain accounts int okchain-wasm test-net yet, you can follow these command to add by yourself:
+If you don't have any okchain accounts in okchain-wasm test-net yet, you can follow these command to add by yourself:

 ~~~bash
 $okchaincli keys add <name> [flags]